Dmitriy-Frostoff/rsschool-cv/cv.md

 **Student Frontend Developer at "The Rolling Scopes School"**
 September 2022 — present

+Learning Software Engineering and Frontend Development at the Rolling Scopes School.
+I also do part-time jobs at the moment.

+**Activity:**

-- creating of landing pages based on Figma layouts (stack: Webpack 5 + Gulp 5, Vanilla JS, SCSS /CSS, HTML);
+- creating landing pages based on Figma layouts (Webpack 5, Gulp 5, JavaScript, TypeScript, SCSS / CSS, HTML);
-- development of simple applications (stack: Webpack 5, Vanilla JS / TS, SCSS /CSS, HTML);
+- development of applications (Webpack 5, JavaScript, TypeScript, SCSS / CSS, HTML);
-- formatting of own code and commit messages using: ESLint, Prettier, Husky;
-- learning the Test-driven development (TDD) and writing Unit tests (Jest, Mocha + Chai);
-- debug of own code using Chrome DevTools, VSCode devtools (node.js debugger); refactoring of own code;
-- learning the Frameworks (React and its infrastructure);
 - development within the time limits set in the TOR;
-- code review of other students' Build projects based on the established TOR;
+- code review of other students' work based on the established TOR;
-- fix the discrepancies with TOR found by another students over the cross - check review of my Builds;
-- learning the modern stack of technologies and methodologies of Frontend Development ([course program](https://github.com/rolling-scopes-school/tasks/blob/master/roadmap.md));

-- basic understanding of application architectures: MVC, MVP, MVVM, Modular Architecture, Atomic design, Feature-Sliced Design;
+- independent search for solutions to emerging technical problems and up-to-date technical information to complete the tasks set;
+- correction and refactoring of my works due to the comments received during the code review (Cross-Check);
-- learning the Software Development Lifecycle (SDLC), facing with the basics of Agile (Scrum, Kanban) and Waterfall software development methodologies;
+- learning Software Development Lifecycle (SDLC), Software Engineering, getting acknowledge to the basics of Agile (Scrum, Kanban) and Waterfall Software Development Methodology;
-- in-depth learning of modern vanilla JavaScript, TypeScript and the programming in principle;
+- learning the modern stack of technologies and methodologies of Frontend development;
-- a self - rely searching for solutions of emerging technical problems and up-to-date technical information to complete the tasks;
+- learning how to write "Clean code".
+Formatting of own code and commits messages using ESLint, Prettier, Husky;
+- learning Behavior-driven development (BDD), Test - driven development (TDD) and writing Unit, integration tests (Mocha + Chai, Jest, React Testing library);
-- interaction with other students and an old hand developers - to improve the quality of own code, to find optimal solutions, and to solve technical problems (the "30-minute Rule");
+- interaction with other students and more experienced developers - to improve the quality of own code, to find optimal solutions.
+Active usage "30 minutes rule" for solving technical problems with your application.
+Active AI helpers usage (actual chatGPT);

+**Stack:**
+HTML5, CSS3, JavaScript, TypeScript, SCSS, React 18, Webpack 5, Gulp 5, Eslint, AirBnB config, Prettier, Husky, Babel, Execa, NodeJS, Testing Library, Jest, Mocha, Chai, JSDoc, TSDoc, Markdown, Git, VSCode, Figma, RegExp, Windows

 **Civil engineer at Department of construction and repair of FSUE "Production Supply Enterprise", Moscow**
 December 2019 — August 2022